zachleat/zachleat.com/_posts/2024-01-31-good-bad-web-components.md

 JavaScript Frameworks and Web Components can work together—though some are more web component friendly than others.

 In some respects it feels like the web platform chased the early clientside rendered, single page application (SPA) architectural vibes of React, Ember, Angular, and others.
 The more nimble frameworks have pivoted away from those mistakes.
-The platform will always be a bit behind but can offer more long term performance and maintenance potential.
+The platform will always be a bit behind those that live further down the stack (and importantly, informed by their work) but with the right amount of patience can offer improved performance and long-term maintenance potential.

 * If you want to go all-in on Web Components, have a look at these answers to the server-rendered web component question:
 	* [{% indieAvatar "https://lit.dev/" %}Lit](https://lit.dev/)